Enhancing Patient Experience and Reducing Workplace Stress: The Strategic ROI of Environmental Engineering

 Implement "Visual Respite" Points:

-Standardize the Experience: Ensure that the sensory quality of the satellite clinics matches the flagship facility to maintain brand authority.
+Standardize the Experience: Ensure that sensory design quality remains consistent across satellite locations and flagship facilities to reinforce brand trust and patient familiarity.

 Conclusion